PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 Class `TimeSync` (in `src/pf_driver/src/pf/timesync.cpp` and `src/pf_driver/include/pf/timesync.h`)
 holds an array of `TimeSync_Sample`, each relating a particular `pc_time` to a `sensor_time` timestamp.

-New timestamp pairs can be fed into an instance of `TimeSync` by calling its `update()` method, and `sensor_to_rclcpp()` is meant for conversion of sensor to ROS timestamps on the basis of the accumulated data.
+New timestamp pairs can be fed into an instance of `TimeSync` by calling its `update()` method.
+Using the samples collected in this array, coefficients are computed for conversion between sensor timestamps and PC timestamps, either using just averaging the offset and slope or using linear regression (determined by driver parameter `timesync_regression`).

+The class method `sensor_to_rclcpp()` is meant for conversion of sensor to ROS timestamps, using these coefficients.

+There are currently two instances of `TimeSync`.

+The first, `passive_timesync` is updated each time when a scan data packet is evaluated, using the sensor timestamp in the packet and the ROS time when evaluation starts.
+At that time of evaluation, an unknown duration has passed since physical reception.
+The update frequency currently is determined implicitly by the rate of scan data packets and a hardcoded upper limit of 10 Hz (packets within 100 ms after an update are ignored).

-In `pf_interface`, a timer is set up to regularly trigger HTTP requests for sensor time and update the `TimeSync` instance `active_timesync` with the results.
+The second instance of `TimeSync`, `active_timesync`, is fed from a timer callback that is set up in `pf_interface` to regularly trigger HTTP requests for sensor time and update the `TimeSync` instance with the results.
 Its frequency is determined by the `timesync_interval` driver parameter (milliseconds).
 If the request took longer than 50 ms, the result is ignored.

-Another instance, `passive_timesync`, is updated each time when a scan data packet is evaluated, using the sensor timestamp in the packet and the ROS time when evaluation starts.
-At that time of evaluation, an unknown duration has passed since physical reception.
-The update frequency currently is determined implicitly by the rate of scan data packets and a hardcoded upper limit of 10 Hz (packets within 100 ms after an update are ignored).

-For ease of implementation, the `TimeSync` instances are part of the `params_` `ScanParameter` object, because this object is within reach for both the PF interface timer callback and during packet evaluation, although they strictly aren't parameters but dynamic state.
+For ease of implementation, those `TimeSync` instances are part of the `params_` `ScanParameter` object, because this object is within reach for both the PF interface timer callback and during packet evaluation, although they strictly aren't parameters but dynamic state.